Birobidzhan: Jewish and Yiddish culture

 The orthodox synagogue opened in 2004.
 Rabbi Scheiner says there are 4,000 Jews in Birobidzhan, just over 5 percent of the town's population of 75,000.
 The Birobidzhan Jewish community was led by Lev Toitman, until his death in September, 2007.

 Concerning the Jewish community of the oblast, Governor Nikolay Mikhaylovich Volkov has stated that he intends to "support every valuable initiative maintained by our local Jewish organizations".
 In 2007, the Birobidzhan International Summer Program for Yiddish Language and Culture was launched by Yiddish studies professor Boris Kotlerman of Bar-Ilan University.
 The town's main street is named after the Yiddish language author and humorist Sholem Aleichem.

 For the Chanukah celebration of 2007, officials of Birobidzhan in the Jewish Autonomous Oblast claimed to have built the world's largest menorah.
 A November 2017 article in The Guardian, titled, "Revival of a Soviet Zion: Birobidzhan celebrates its Jewish heritage", examined the current status of the city and suggested that, even though the Jewish Autonomous Region in Russia's far east is now barely 1% Jewish, officials hope to woo back people who left after Soviet collapse.

 Rabbi Eli Riss has set out to return the Jewish culture to the Jewish Autonomous Oblast.
 The current slogan is "make Birobidzhan Jewish again".
 The people want this to include teaching Yiddish in the school systems again as well as celebrating the variety of Jewish holidays.
-Riss' parents were originally residents of Birobidzhan, but moved to Israel in the 90's along with a large majority of the Jewish population from the Oblast.
+Riss' parents were originally residents of Birobidzhan, but moved to Israel in the 1990s along with a large majority of the Jewish population from the Oblast.
 He came back as the Chief Rabbi with plans of reinvigorating the Jewish culture.
 There are already plans for a kosher restaurant, supermarket, and mikveh.
 Riss is trying to make Birobidzhan a 'safe place for Jews' and has already stated that it is one of the few places he has been where he has not experienced any antisemitism.

 Administrative and municipal status

-Birobidzhan is the administrative center of the autonomous oblast and, within the framework of administrative divisions, it also serves as the administrative center of Birobidzhansky District, even though it is not a part of it.
-As an administrative division, it is incorporated separately as the town of oblast significance of Birobidzhan—an administrative unit with the status equal to that of the districts.
+Birobidzhan is the administrative center of the autonomous oblast and, within the framework of administrative divisions, it also serves as the administrative center of Birobidzhansky District, although it is not a part of it.
+As an administrative division, it is incorporated separately as the town of oblast significance of Birobidzhan—an administrative unit with a status equal to that of the districts.
 As a municipal division, the town of oblast significance of Birobidzhan is incorporated as Birobidzhan Urban Okrug.